Outrage over Israeli soldier's vandalism of Jesus statue in Lebanon - MyJoyOnline

 A 2025 report by the Rossing Center, a Jerusalem-based organisation which aims to foster better inter-faith relations in the Holy Land, describes a "recent surge in overt animosity towards Christianity", putting this down to "a continued deepening of polarisation and ultra-nationalist political trends".

-The social media post about the statue of Jesus by Israeli Prime Minister Benjamin Netanyahu was written in English.
+Benjamin Netanyahu's post about the Jesus statue was written in English.
 It said that "the Christian population in Israel thrives unlike elsewhere in the Middle East".

-He went on: "Israel is the only country in the region that the Christian population and standard of living is growing.
+He went on to say: "Israel is the only country in the region where the Christian population and standard of living are growing.
 Israel is the only place in the Middle East that adheres to freedom of worship for all."

+Hezbollah began firing rockets at Israel in support of Iran two days after Israel and the US launched a war on Tehran at the end of February.

+Israel began a military campaign on 2 March in which more than a million Lebanese have been displaced, and more than 2,290 people have been killed, including 177 children and 100 healthcare workers, Lebanese authorities say.
+Thirteen Israeli soldiers and two civilians have been killed by Hezbollah attacks in the same period, Israeli officials say.

 Latest Stories